Art comes in so many forms, but during Colorado’s winter it comes in the shape of snow and ice sculptures.

 Ice and snow sculpture events in Colorado

-In years past, visitors enjoy vendor booths in Fickel Park, and kids learn how to carve using five-gallon snow blocks.
+In years past, visitors enjoyed vendor booths in Fickel Park, and kids learned how to carve using five-gallon snow blocks.

 The snow sculpture competition includes a “people’s choice” voting and awards presentation on the last day.
 The latest information is on the event’s webpage.

 In 1951, this small town started an annual event as a “toast to winter.”
-Over the years, the four-day event held mountain activities, concerts, a bonfire and fireworks.
+Over the years, the four-day event has held mountain activities, concerts, a bonfire, and fireworks.
 Its free slogan button has become a visitor’s must-have souvenir.

-Other activities include a “virtual” Fat Bike race at the Aspen Nordic Center, and interactive art and light displays nightly in town, a magical parade of lights descending the mountain and a firework show.
+Enjoy interactive art and light displays nightly in town, a magical parade of lights descending the mountain, and a fireworks show and bonfire.
 You can find the full schedule of events on the Aspen Chamber webpage.

 Although this festival doesn’t actually feature ice sculptures, it’s hard not to be awed by the beauty of the ice climbing park where the festival is mainly held.